pieczpaw/mac.io/README.md

 ## Dockerfiles
-I have create two separate docker files.
+I have create two separate docker files in two different branches (master and alternative).
- - First one Dockerfile, download image prepared by me, where everything is installed.
+ - First (master) one Dockerfile, download image prepared by me, where everything is installed.
- - Second - Dockerfile_alternative is using default CentOS 8 docker container and all stuff is installed during container deployment.
+ - Second (alternative) Dockerfile is using default CentOS 8 docker container and all stuff is installed during container deployment.

 ## Script